By Paul Adler, Ilana Arazie & Gina Valentino

 Check out these six local mountains to shred some serious powder.

-Tucked in the Catskills, this New York State-owned-and-operated mountain has a storied history.
+Tucked in the Catskills, this New York State-owned and -operated mountain has a storied history.
 In the 1940s, skiers urged politicians to create Belleayre as a safe mountain for all to enjoy.
 In 1949, Belleayre began its first season and has evolved with new improvements to the facilities ever since.
-The mountain boasts 63 trails, eight chairlifts, 175 skiable acres, almost 9.2 kilometers of cross-country trails, as well as four lodges.
-There is a terrain park, two progression parks, multiple mogul trails, a range of intermediate to expert bumps, glade skiing, and a separate beginner area.
+The mountain boasts 50 trails, eight chairlifts, 174 skiable acres, almost 10 kilometers of cross-country trails, as well as four lodges.
+There are two terrain parks available, with one focused on progression.
 Private and group lessons are available for kids, teens, and adults.

 This mountain, located in Patterson, is family-friendly, with 22 trails, three chairlifts, and four magic carpets.
 Beginner skiers and snowboarders can glide down the gentle slopes, while the more advanced can be challenged by the handful of black diamonds.
 Known for its night skiing, Thunder Ridge offers discounted rates for students with a college photo ID for twilight and night tickets.
 For those looking to hone their skills, the mountain’s snow-sports school includes daily lessons and six-week lesson programs for tots, teens, and adults.
-Competitive skiers ages 8 to 17 can join the Thunder Ridge Race Team.
+Competitive skiers ages eight and up can join the Thunder Ridge Race Team.

 Looking to shred for a few days?
-Grab your gear and stay at Hunter’s resort — whether it’s at Liftside Village’s condos (slope-side at the base of the mountain), the Kaatskill Mountain Club, right at the top of the snow-tubing park, or the Pinnacle Condominiums.
-All accommodations have easy access to activities and deliver picturesque views and cozy amenities, like heated pools and hot tubs.
-The mountain itself features 66 trails, including plenty of greens and several double black diamonds, 12 chairlifts, freestyle areas of terrain parks, and 320 skiable acres.
+Grab your gear and stay at Hunter’s resort — whether it’s at Liftside Village’s condos (slope-side at the base of the mountain), the Kaatskill Mountain Club at the top of the snow-tubing park, or the Pinnacle Condominiums.
+All accommodations have easy access to activities and deliver picturesque views and cozy amenities like heated pools and hot tubs.
+The mountain itself features 67 trails, including plenty of greens and several double black diamonds, 13 chairlifts, freestyle areas of terrain parks, and 320 skiable acres.
 Hunter offers lessons in addition to an alpine ski team, snowboard competition team, and development competition freestyle program.
-The mountain is part of the Epic Pass (which includes access to national and international destinations for the season, including Vail, Whistler Blackcomb, Park City, Okemo, and Stowe).

-Privately run Windham Mountain, located in the northern Catskills, features 54 trails, 12 chairlifts, and six terrain parks with more than 80 features.
+The recently rebranded Windham Mountain Club, located in the northern Catskills, features 54 trails, 11 chairlifts, and six terrain parks.
 The ski trails are situated on two separate mountain peaks, known as East Peak and West Peak.
-Windham Mountain is home of the Adaptive Sports Foundation, which provides physically and intellectually disabled individuals with ski, snowboarding, and bike-riding lessons.
-Windham Mountain Resort offers a variety of accommodations, including inn rooms, condominiums, and private homes (Whisper Creek condos are ski-in, ski-out).
+Windham Mountain Club is home of the Adaptive Sports Foundation, which provides physically and intellectually disabled individuals with ski, snowboarding, and bike-riding lessons.
+Windham offers a variety of accommodations, including inn rooms, condominiums, and private homes (Whisper Creek condos are ski-in, ski-out).

-Privately owned and family-operated, Plattekill Mountain is nestled in the northwestern Catskill mountains.
-Featuring 40 trails, including two mile-long beginner trails and double black diamonds, the mountain has four chairlifts and one terrain park.
+Privately owned and family-operated, Plattekill Mountain is nestled in the northwestern Catskill Mountains.
+Featuring 41 trails, including trails going up to two miles, the mountain has four chairlifts and one terrain park.
 For those who want to change up their snowboarding or skiing routine, Plattekill also offers snow tubing.

 Family-owned, this ski resort straddles Hillsdale, NY, and South Egremont, MA, in the Taconic Mountains and Berkshires, respectively.
-Here, snow hounds will find an impressive 44 trails, eight chairlifts, 22 night skiing-specific trails, and terrain parks.
+Here, snow hounds will find an impressive 44 trails, eight chairlifts, and 22 night skiing-specific trails.
 Plus, the double-black-diamond Catapult trail is the steepest in the Berks.
 Of the mountain’s 44 trails, 16 are green, 18 are blue, and 10 are black.
 The mountain also has three wonder carpet surface lifts.

 Ice sports and activities kick off their seasons now, and we are ready!
 From informal mall rinks to dedicated hockey organizations, sign up for any one of these fun hangouts, lessons, and leagues in Westchester.

 For novice skaters, brush up on your stick skills during Sticktime at the Westchester Skating Academy in Elmsford.
 Although there are no scrimmages or games allowed, players can improve and practice their hockey skills.
 Private lessons are also available by appointment.
-All ages are welcome from beginner to advance players, and full equipment is required.
-Sticktime costs $25 per 60-minute sessions and $37 per 90-minute session.
+All ages are welcome from beginner to advanced players, and full equipment is required.
+Sticktime costs $13 per 30-minute session, $25 per 60-minute sessions, and $37 per 90-minute session.
 Check the online calendar weekly for Sticktime updates.

 Westchester Warriors is an organization that uses its love of hockey to help others.
-It offers 11 ice hockey teams, at the “mite” to “midget” levels, which comprise those ages six to 18.
+It offers multiple hockey teams, at the “mite” to “midget” levels, which comprise those ages six to 18.
 These teams play in spring and summer tournaments throughout New England and the mid-Atlantic region at the A to AAA levels.
-The organization is currently raising funds for Maria Fareri Children’s Hospital and has thus far raised $3,000 of its $150,000 goal to fight pediatric cancer.
+The organization is currently raising funds for Maria Fareri Children’s Hospital and has thus far raised $600,000 on Westchester Warriors Way, a consolidated entrance to a center to aid young oncology patients.

-Ice-skating is back in motion at Playland Ice in Rye.
-The rink holds public skate sessions on Fridays from 1:20 p.m. to 3:20 p.m. and Sundays 1:40 p.m. to 3:10 p.m., but make sure you register before you head over.
+Ice skating is back in motion at Playland Ice in Rye.
+The rink holds public skate sessions; however, the times vary day by day so make sure to check your desired date in advance and register before you head over.

 If you’re a purist and would rather ice-skate under the sprawling sky, amid the towering trees, check out Westchester County Parks.
-When lakes and ponds freeze over, ice-skating is allowed at Blue Mountain Reservation in Peekskill, Mountain Lakes Park in North Salem, Tibbetts Brook Park in Yonkers, Twin Lakes Park in New Rochelle, and Wampus Pond in Armonk.
+When lakes and ponds freeze over, ice skating is allowed at Blue Mountain Reservation in Peekskill, Mountain Lakes Park in North Salem, Tibbetts Brook Park in Yonkers, Twin Lakes Park in New Rochelle, Wampus Pond in Armonk, and Wilsons Woods in Mount Vernon.
 To be safe, call ahead to check ice conditions.

-Hudson Valley Hockey Company in Yorktown Heights sells skating equipment for the season and repairs them too.
+Hudson Valley Hockey Company in Yorktown Heights sells skating equipment for the season and offers sharpening for ice skate blades, too.
 Pro tip: Owner Frank Vazquez Jr. says you should sharpen your skates every three to five hours of use.

 Another fun and popular rink in Westchester is the Hommocks Park Ice in Mamaroneck, where visitors can enjoy the Friday Night Skate from 7:45 p.m. to 9:45 p.m.
 The Ebersole Ice Rink, located at Delfino Park in White Plains, is yet another skater’s paradise, offering public skating over the weekends and figure-skating lessons.